sgswamin/my-portfolio-project/README.md

 # My Portfolio Page

-* A responsive portfolio page project with Javascript to enable interactivity to send me emails directly from the Contact page.
+* A responsive portfolio page project with Javascript via emailjs to enable interactivity to send me emails directly from the Contact page.

 ## Live link